 Lawns and Gardens

-- Use a drip irrigation system instead of a hose or sprinkler to water your garden, and hand-water your lawn or garden instead of using sprinklers when possible – you'll cut your water use in half.
+- Use a drip irrigation system instead of a hose or sprinkler to water your garden, and hand-water your lawn or garden instead of using sprinklers when possible – you could cut your water use in half.

-- Set lawn mower blades one notch higher.
-Longer grass means less evaporation.
+- Set lawn mower blades one notch higher because longer grass = less evaporation.

-- Direct the water drain line from your air conditioner to a flower bed, tree base or onto your lawn.
+- Direct gutter downspouts and the water drain line from your air conditioner to a flowerbed, tree base or your lawn.

 - Keep your pool water cool to reduce evaporation, and keep the water level low to reduce the amount of water lost to splashing.